Peter F. Causey: Death and legacy

-Causey died at Milford and is buried there at the Christ Episcopal Churchyard.
+Causey died on February 15, 1871, aged 70, in Milford, and was buried there at the Christ Episcopal Churchyard.
 One of the properties he owned at Milford, the Mill House, was listed on the National Register of Historic Places in 1983.

 Almanac

 Elections were held the first Tuesday in October until 1831, and since they have been held on the first Tuesday after November 1.
 Members of the Delaware General Assembly took office in the first Tuesday of January.
 State representatives have a term of two years.
 The governor takes office the third Tuesday in January, and has a four-year term.